 A person drifted forward, gliding in a way that made them seem as if they were floating on clouds.
 Sky-blue Sagittarian silken robes laced with silver-woven clouds wrapped around their body.
 Their hands were hidden by the long, dangling sleeves of the robe, while their face was hidden by a black hat.
 The hat’s rim was wide and circular, and its top rose to a flat top above their head—slightly higher than a normal hat would.
 A blue and white beaded string connected to the ends of the hat hung inches below their chin.

 They bowed low as they neared the throne before lifting their head to meet the king’s and queen’s eyes.

 Olive felt faint as soon as he registered the face hiding beneath the brim of the hat.
 A coldness seeped into his bones.
 His head buzzed; his stomach burned; a buzzing panic seized his chest.

 “It is a pleasure to meet your acquaintance,” Claire said calmly, smoothly, voice as steady and tranquil as Atienna’s.
 “I greatly appreciate your acceptance of my presence given the current circumstances that befall your crown prince.”
 He inclined his head in Olive’s direction, and their eyes met.

-Olive felt bile climb up his throat as understanding dawned on him.
+Olive felt bile climb up his throat as realization dawned on him.
 He couldn’t breathe.
 He could taste smoke in the air.